dcaoyuan/nbscala/README.md

 ### Installation
 Make sure you don't have an old version installed.
 (Check your netbeans installation for a 'nbscala' directory: if it exists, delete it.)

-1. Download the latest release at sourceforge.
+1. Download the latest release at plugins.netbeans.org.
 2. Extract all files into a directory.
 3. Start Netbeans.
 4. Select Tools -> Plugins -> Downloaded -> Add Plugins...